 The CCF identifies the tokens that need to be revoked by checking if the tokens contain the resource owner ID and the information (e.g., API invoker ID, data type, the data processing purpose) included in the revocation related information.
+For instance, if the resource owner needs to revoke the authorization for exposing UE ID, then the data type can be UE ID (e.g., GPSI), the data processing purpose can be exposing.

 The CCF may map the data type and the data processing purpose to service information then the CCF checks if the token contains such service information.